The Once-Abandoned Mansion In Pennsylvania With Tragic Ties To The Titanic

 Take a virtual tour of Lynnewood Hall with this YouTube Video, shared by Bros of Decay.

-Have you heard about Lynnewood Hall, a once-abandoned mansion in Elkins Park, Pennsylvania?
-Let us know in the comments!
-If abandoned places fascinate you, how about setting off on this road trip to the most abandoned places in Pennsylvania?
+If abandoned places fascinate you, be sure to ready all about this road trip to the most abandoned places in Pennsylvania.